All aboard to Harrison Brothers Hardware for the holidays

 We recently caught up with three guys who are bringing back some of those Christmas Past memories.
 Mike Roddy, Steve Moeller and Ernie Golwitzer love model trains.
 “I’ve got my own layout in my house,” Steve said with a smile, “It’s up permanently.”

 They can’t get enough of them.
-“That’s why I’m here,” Ernie said, “I had one when I was a kid and hadn’t see them until these two invited me along when Covid showed up and this has been and every Tuesday pleasure.”
+“That’s why I’m here,” Ernie said.
+“I had one when I was a kid and hadn’t seen them until these two invited me along when Covid showed up and this has been an every Tuesday pleasure.”
 The guys spend several hours a week at Harrison Brothers changing out model trains in the window every Tuesday.

 Their love of model trains started at a young age.
 “My brother’s a bit older than me and I had his train set and so in our basement where we lived, I set up a four by eight sheet of plywood and started running all of his trains,” Steve told me.